-GHC’s 2021-2022 fellows will join the fight for global health equity, filling critical roles in data analysis, architecture, eHealth, supply chain, behavior change communications, and more with important health organizations including Partners in Health, Elizabeth Glaser Pediatric AIDS Foundation, PATH, AMREF, Ministries of Health, and others.
+GHC’s 2022-2023 fellows will join the movement for global health equity.
+Throughout the fellowship, they’ll sharpen their leadership skills as they work to strengthen health systems in their communities in the wake of the pandemic.
+They bring expertise in data analysis, architecture, eHealth, supply chain, behavior change communications, policy and advocacy, and more to advance the work of frontline health organizations including Partners in Health, Elizabeth Glaser Pediatric AIDS Foundation, PATH, AMREF, Ministries of Health, and others.

 GHC selected these fellows for their potential to drive health systems change and their desire to grow as leaders and join our thriving, global network of changemakers.
 Collectively, they have and will make an impact across a wide range of health issues: COVID-19 response, sexual and reproductive health and rights, water and sanitation, NCDs, malaria and HIV/AIDS eradication, gender-based violence, LGBTQIA+ health, and more.

-Since 2009, Global Health Corps trained, supported, and amplified the impact of over 1,000 young health equity leaders.
-Our programs has invested in their development early and often throughout their careers.
+Since 2009, Global Health Corps trained, supported, and amplified the impact of over 1,100+ young health equity leaders.
+Our program has invested in their development early and often throughout their careers.
 We have: